 H4 (Hip Hop Has History) is Culture Shock LA’s annual dance conference.
-The original objective of H4 was to host a day of urban dance education that bridged together not only diverse communities of dancers across Southern California, but different generations of dance pioneers, progressors, students, and enthusiasts.
+The original objective of H4 was to host a day of Hip Hop dance education that bridged together not only diverse communities of dancers across Southern California, but different generations of dance pioneers, progressors, students, and enthusiasts.

-H4 is an event that brings dance to the community while also teaching the history of the Hip-Hop culture.
-In addition to urban art (including turntablism, mural art, spoken word) and movement classes, the program features discussion panels with notable pioneers of urban dance regarding the development of the Hip-Hop cultural movement.
+H4 is an event that brings dance to the community while also teaching the history of the Hip Hop culture.
+In addition to the a variety of art and movement classes, including turntablism, mural art, spoken word, the program features discussion panels with notable pioneers of dance forms regarding the development of the Hip Hop cultural movement.

-H4 continues to be one of Culture Shock LA’s biggest efforts to be a bridge between communities; to share the history, power and beauty of Hip Hop and urban arts culture; and to show that Hip Hop and Urban dance are not only art forms, but that they are parts of historical social movements that support love, freedom, and respect FOR ALL PEOPLE.
+H4 continues to be one of Culture Shock LA’s biggest efforts to be a bridge between communities; to share the history, power and beauty of Hip Hop culture; and to show that Hip Hop dance forms are part of historical social movements that support love, freedom, and respect FOR ALL PEOPLE.

 For any programming inquiries, please contact Executive Director Allison Tanaka, at email@example.com